dva81/dva81.github.io/_posts/2024-06-05-AI-builder quick guide.md

 In today's fast-paced digital landscape, document automation is an essential tool for businesses looking to improve efficiency and accuracy.
 Microsoft’s AI Builder provides a comprehensive solution for automating document processing, integrating seamlessly with other Microsoft services like SharePoint and Teams.
 This blog post delves into the workings of the Document Automation Toolkit within AI Builder, detailing the steps involved in setting it up and the adjustments necessary to tailor it to specific needs.

 ## Getting Started: Out-of-the-Box Functionality
 You can access the document automation toolkit in Power Automate.
 Learn about the toolkit on [Document automation toolkit - AI Builder | Microsoft Learn](https://learn.microsoft.com/en-us/ai-builder/doc-automation)
 The inital installation is standard and next-next-finish.
+You do need some knowledge of Power Platform if tyou want to get started with this.
-The two installations I did stalled on the last step but after closing and the installation was ok.
+The two installations I did stalled on the last step but after closing and after a check the installation was ok.

 ### 1. Setting Up the Solution
-To begin, create a new solution within the AI Builder environment and import all necessary components.
+To begin, create a new solution within the Power Platformr environment and import all toolkit components.
+The Toolkit comes as a managed solution, so this way you can make the necesary adjustments.
 This step is straightforward, enabling users to swiftly set up a foundation for their document automation process.
 ![image](https://github.com/dva81/dva81.github.io/assets/65031840/6f6d19a2-4ba8-48f5-b961-6a53b5bc43bf)

 ### 2. Model Configuration